vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 ## Coping with failure

-Let's say we have spawned a task out on the network and are waiting for some reply from a job we posted to it. t may be that we can't be sure that it will ever reply back to us if somebody is allowed to pull out the link between our node and that other node !
+Let's say we have spawned a task out on the network and are waiting for some reply from a job we posted to it.
+It may be that we can't be sure that it will ever reply back to us if somebody is allowed to pull out the link between our node and that other node !
 An application that wished to survive such a failure event will need to restart the task and retry the job.